HotPotatoes3/NLP_Extension/README.md

 ## 🔍 Features

-- Highlights search result links based on the top-level Domains of the url (.com, .gov, etc.).
+- Highlights search result links based on the top-level domains of the url (.com, .gov, etc.).
 - Hovering over a link displays a credibility popup with a short summary.
 - Built-in popup UI lets users filter highlights.